-You may have also personally experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupts your sleep or impacts how you interact with others.
-Perhaps at times, you don't feel happy with yourself or with others.
+In contrast, you may have personally experienced that focusing on the extreme demands of your life sometimes can take a toll on your health, your mood, creating tension or anxiety, disrupting your sleep or impacting how you interact with others.
+Perhaps at times you don't feel happy with yourself or with others.